digitalnsw/research-help/consent/index.md

 -	non-sensitive topics
 -	publication of anonymised research findings

 Sensitive research topics (for example, domestic violence or health matters) are a bit more complicated.
 The same goes for gaining consent from children.
-If you plan to publish or share findings that are not anonymised, you will need additional levels of consent.
+If you plan to publish or share findings that are not anonymised, you'll need additional levels of consent.
 We plan to look at these scenarios in future.

-If you want to use the consent form builder for these kinds of projects, you may need to work with your legal team to add a few extra clauses.
+If you want to use the consent form tool for these kinds of projects, you may need to work with your legal team to add a few extra clauses.

 ## Check in with legal and privacy